prime31/Nez-Samples/README.md

 `git clone --recursive https://github.com/prime31/Nez-Samples.git`

-Visual Studio/Xamarin *should* download the NuGet packages for you when opening the solution.
-There appears to be a bug with Xamarin where it will not properly download NuGet packages.
-If this happens open the Nez.sln and it should update the packages.
-You can then close it and reopen the Nez.Samples.sln and it should now compile.
+Open the Nez/Nez.sln.
+The NuGet packages should start downloading for you.
+Once they are downloaded build the solution creating the Nez and Nez.PipelineImporter DLLs.
+You can now close it and open the Nez.Samples.sln and it should now compile.